Baltimore Streetcar Museum: Car #7407

 Baltimore Transit Company Presidents' Conference Committee (PCC) streetcar, built by the Pullman Company.
 At present this is the only regularly operating Pullman PCC in any museum.
 This car was built in 1944, and became the very last streetcar to turn a revenue wheel for BTC on November 3, 1963.

 Car #2168

 Philadelphia SEPTA PCC streetcar placed in service at the Museum in September 2009.
 This car was built by the St. Louis Car Co. for the Philadelphia Transportation Company in 1947, and lasted in SEPTA service until 1992.

 Car #1164

 United Railways and Electric Company 12-bench open Brill 22-A model, built in 1902 by J. G. Brill Company.
-This car is also handbrake only. as of winter 2018 this car is under Restoration, due to return to service in summer 2020.
+This car is also handbrake only.
+This car was recently restored circa 2020.

 Car #554

 Baltimore traction company car 554, a Brownell Car Company 9-bench open summer car built in 1896, this car is handbrake only, this car had a 5-year restoration completed in the summer of 2018.